gigawhat/nsq-sandbox/basic/README.md

 # Summary
-Basic nsq topology.
+Basic nsq deployment.

 ## Topology
-`nsqlookupd` - Manages topology information.
+`nsqlookupd` - Manages nsq topology information.
-`nsqadmin` - Check topics, channels, etc. [Web ui](http://localhost:4171) `nsqd` - Queues up messages.
+`nsqadmin` - Check topics, channels, etc. [Web ui](http://localhost:4171) `nsqd` - Nsqd service.
-`producer` - Publishes messages to the topic.
+`producer` - Publishes messages to the `test` topic.
 Connects to the nsqd service.
 `consumer` - Runs the `nsq_to_file` utility.
 Consumes messages from the `test` topic and writes them to a file in the `./output` directory.

 ## Running